RyanFin/Game_Programming_Tutorials/README.md

     - No variable created within a function can be accessed outside of the function.
 Details of the function is hidden as the details are *encapsulated* in a function.
 This heightens the effect of abstraction.
 - **Page 138**: Scopes
     - Two main scope types in C++. *Global* and *Local*.
     - Everytime a double curly brace is used this defines a new scope for the program.
-Any variables created within thsi scope is not visible to code outside; therefore, the variable falls under a *local* scope.
+Any variables created within this scope is not visible to code outside; therefore, the variable falls under a *local* scope.
     - Functions and nested functions (using curly braces within a function defines another scope).
+- **Page 147**: Default Arguments
+    - Default arguments are specified within *function prototypes*, e.g. (int asknumber(int high, int low = 1);).
+    - Once you specify a default value for a value in the function prototype, ALL remaining values must be assigned a value (e.g. void setDisplay(int height, int width, **int depth = 32**, **bool fullScreen = true**;)).
+    - When calling functions with default values.
+Once you omit a value you must omit the remaining default values from the function call.

 ## TroubleShooting